- Food & Booze

 While Mario’s off being a gamer boy, Luigi has really made a name for himself with the heart of Brisbane’s Italian dining scene.
-The 411 on the 4 Staggioni is this – it’s a wood-fired pizza with olives, artichokes, mushrooms and prosciutto, creating a heavenly little Italian garden on your plate.
+The 411 on the 4 Staggioni is this – it’s a wood-fired pizza with olives, artichokes, mushrooms and prosciutto, creating a heavenly little Italian garden on your plate in this quirky-cute location.
 Molto bene.

 Il Verde | Bowen Hills

-Translating to ‘the green’, we can tell you Il Verde definitely rakes it in.
-You’ll want to swap your Sunday roast tradition for something a little stringier, because these pizza connoisseurs do a $20 Slice of Sunday special every week.
-We highly recommend the Diavola (wood-fired, of course) with fresh fior di latte, house-made Italian sausage, mild soppressa, olives, onions and infused chilli.
-It’ll get hot in here, but for the love of god, don’t take off all your clothes.
+You’ll want to swap your Sunday roast tradition for something a little more stringy, because these pizza connoisseurs do a $20 Slice of Sunday special every week.
+We highly recommend the Diavola (wood-fired, of course) with fresh fior di latte, house-made Italian sausage, mild sopressa, olives, onions and infused chilli.
+It’ll get hot in here, but for the love of God, don’t take off all your clothes.